-Riki says that the success he’s seen in his own classrooms proves that Te Atakura is not just about the Māori students.
+Riki says that the success he’s seen in his own classrooms proves that Te Atakura works for Māori and increases the educational outcomes for all students.

-“I think with most Māori tutors it is intrinsic in our values and culture, but whilst Te Atakura might be based in Māoritanga, it’s for everyone.
+“I think as a Māori Lecturer it is intrinsic in our values and culture to teach in this way.
+Te Atakura shares values with Māoritanga; it’s for everyone.
 To teach in this whānau-based context, it helps everyone.
 And the thing is, you don’t have to be Māori – culture is not just ethnicity, it’s a lot more, and everyone can tap into the strengths from their own culture to help others.”

 In the Te Atakura programme, what this looks like in the classroom is students and teachers having a shared understanding of what is required for their success, and understanding that student success is the top priority.
+Students can be themselves

 “The waves from reflection strengthen everywhere, and we can become even more unified.
 I think modelling communities of practice is important, mixing lecturers together and sharing experiences.”